 Casualty or Condemnation Action.
 A mortgage loan in the pool may experience an involuntary prepayment as the result of the receipt of casualty insurance proceeds or amounts received in connection with a condemnation action affecting the related mortgaged property.
-See "DEFEASANCE OR PREPAYMENT OF A MORTGAGE LOAN-Prepayment of a Mortgage Loan-Proceeds of Casualty or Condemnation Action" for additional information.
+Except in very limited circumstances in connection with certain condemnation actions, the borrower is not required to pay a prepayment premium in such cases.
+See "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds of Casualty or Condemnation Action" for additional information.

 Application of Other Collateral.
 If we apply collateral or other security to reduce the unpaid principal balance of a mortgage loan in the pool, the resulting reduction in or payment in full of the unpaid principal balance may result in a prepayment of the mortgage loan.
-The partial or full prepayment would result in a prepayment of principal to certificateholders, together with accrued interest.
-See "DEFEASANCE OR PREPAYMENT OF A MORTGAGE LOAN-Prepayment of a Mortgage Loan-Proceeds from Other Collateral" for additional information.
+The borrower would generally be required to pay a prepayment premium in this case.
+The partial or full prepayment would result in a prepayment of principal to certificateholders, together with accrued interest and the certificateholders' share, if any, of prepayment premiums that are actually collected.
+If the borrower's failure to satisfy its obligations, however, is a default under the mortgage loan, no portion of any prepayment premiums that are collected would be shared with certificateholders.
+See "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds from Other Collateral" for additional information.

 Overpayments of Interest or Other Charges.
 If we reduce the unpaid principal balance of a mortgage loan in the pool by applying amounts paid by the borrower as interest or charges under the mortgage loan documents that are later determined to be greater than those permitted by applicable law, the resulting reduction in the unpaid principal balance may result in certificateholders receiving an early prepayment of principal of the certificates.
+The borrower is not required to pay a prepayment premium in this case.